Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 This information is provided to assist you in identifying possible accessibility barriers and preparing for an accessible educational experience with SIT Study Abroad.
 You should be aware that while in-country conditions and resources vary by site, every effort is made to work collaboratively with qualified individuals to facilitate disability-related accommodation.
 Students with disabilities are encouraged to contact SIT’s Disability Services at firstname.lastname@example.org for additional information related to access abroad and to discuss possible accommodations.

-During the coursework phase of the program, you will generally be in class five to six days per week for three to five hours per day.
+During the coursework phase of the program, you will generally be in class five days per week for three to five hours per day.
 You will have short breaks between classes approximately every hour.
 Learning is typically assessed through written assignments/exams, oral presentations/exams, individual assignments, group assignments, journals, and reflections papers.
 Course readings and in-class materials are typically available in a digital format.

 If you have questions about alternate format materials, testing accommodations, or other academic accommodations, you are encouraged to contact the Office of Disability Services as early as possible.